sap-tutorials/Tutorials/tutorials/cp-starter-ibpm-employeeonboarding-2-configure/cp-starter-ibpm-employeeonboarding-2-configure.md

     !![Deploy Workflow](deployworkflow.png)

     >The deployment will fail if you have not logged in to the trial account.
-Click Function F1 to open the login wizard and follow the wizard to login to your trial account.
+Click Function F1 to open the login wizard and follow the wizard to log in to your trial account.
     !![Login](LoginToCF.png)

     >A successful deployment message will be shown in the terminal once the deployment has completed successfully.